ChauhanRohan-RC/PendulumWave/out/artifacts/PendulumWave2D_jar/readme.txt

 -> win [-size | -pos] <x> <y> : Sets the window size or location on screen Options
-   1. -size -> set window size
+   1. -size -> set window size.
    2. -pos -> set window location on screen
+   Wildcards
+   1. w : set to initial windowed size.
+To be used with -size option
+   2. c : center window on screen.
+To be used with -pos option

 -> pitch [-by | -f] <+ | - | value_in_deg> : Sets the camera pitch (rotation about X-axis)
    Alias: rx, rotx, rotationx